-The result of all this zeal has been to inhibit writing.
-Halfway through a sentence, too many students stop to brood about spelling - does written have one or two r's? - and the interrupted idea is lost.
+have one or two t's?-and the interrupted idea is lost.
 These students can't write well because they concentrate too soon on the details of editing.
-They are convinced, often with justification, that their teachers or the college entrance hoards or members of the public somewhere out there care more about correctness than about content.
+They are convinced, often with justification, that their teachers or the college entrance boards or members of the public somewhere out there care more about correctness than about content.

 None of this means that people don't need to learn to spell.
 Of course they do.
-But it does mean that an overemphasis on the importance of spelling can he damaging to writing's real purpose, using written words to get something said.
+But it does mean that an overemphasis on the importance of spelling can be damaging to writing's real purpose, using written words to get something said.